bijanbina/Assistant/README.md

 ## Installation
 1. Rename "AccountInfo_sample.sh" to "AccountInfo.sh" and replace your cookie value in it.
 For more info on how to get your google cookie value visit [Mozilla Network Monitor](https://developer.mozilla.org/en-US/docs/Tools/Network_Monitor) page.
 2. Compile Qt project
-3. Add Assistant to your start up list ( I guarantee that it will be a quiet boy :) )
-4. Create a shortcut for Script/Translate.sh.
+3. Create a shortcut for Script/Translate.sh.

 	if you like to map it to your mouse button first create xbind configuration file by `xbindkeys --defaults > ~/.xbindkeysrc`